 Aside from the obvious result of smoking weed alongside using edibles, there are other ways to get a false-positive result for THC use, namely from hemp.

-Since 2018, help production has been legalised at the federal level and can be found in many items, including food.
+Since 2018, hemp production has been legalized at the federal level and can be found in many items, including food.
 The most common form of hemp use in food is through hemp seeds in granola bars and hemp oil being used in other products.

 The THC concentration is very low, around 0.3%, and not high enough to cause intoxication on its own.
 However, if ingested often enough, the THC in hemp can accumulate in the body’s fat cells and may be present for up to 5 weeks.